 Graduate students!
 Thanks for having joined us for a fun introductory class of guts and butts on Feb.
 11. We sure had a good time sweating and learning techniques to stay in shape.
 For those of you who did not have the chance to be there, there will be more opportunities such as this one in the future.

 We have tickets for RENT!
-The popular rock musical by Jonathan Larson will be playing at the Miller Auditorium on Friday Nov.
+The popular rock musical by Jonathan Larson will be playing at the Miller Auditorium on Friday, Nov.
 11 and Sat.
 12 at 8 p.m.
 This musical won a Tony Award for Best Musical among other awards, and we would like you to join us on one of those two days.
 Seats are limited and available first come first served.
 Each graduate student is allowed to bring one companion and you can only reserve for one of the nights.
-Please, email our Director of Events Christina Collins at email@example.com and know that your spot is not guarantee until you have received a confirmation email from Christina.
+Please, email our Director of Events Christina Collins at firstname.lastname@example.org and know that your spot is not guaranteed until you have received a confirmation email from Christina.
 See you there!

 Thanks to all the graduate students who Joined us for a great intro/beginner Yoga class on Sat., Oct.
 15 in the Western Michigan University Recreation Center.
 We had a lot of fun while learning the basics of Yoga with our great instructor Taylor.
 Do not forget to stay updated with us to get the latest info about upcoming events!